 To Apply: Submit an MCC Application, and send a copy of your resume to Corps.Conservation@maine.gov.
 You will be contacted with further instructions.
 You may direct questions to the same email above.

 Unemployed, underemployed, minorities and veterans are encouraged to apply

 The Maine Conservation Corps provides equal opportunity in employment and programs.
-We celebrate diversity and are committed to creating an inclusive environment for all.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
 Accommodation arrangements must be requested in advance by contacting MCC staff.